adammurdoch/java-peg-tools/README.md

     - test: A | B where A partially matched, B no match
     - test: A | B where A partially matched and B partially matched
 - Use immutable positions to represent locations in the stream
+- Change contract of `BatchingMatchVisitor` so that it creates the result collector, only if required.
 - Fix `zeroOrMore(optional(x))`, etc
 - Report alternatives from within sequence
 - Fix construction of token from non-terminal on failure